SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 > **Note 3:** In a Kit clip, if you press and hold an audition pad and turn the vertical encoder, you can quickly scroll through all automation overview's for kit clip's rows

-- enable you to quickly access the Automation Editor for any automatable parameter by pressing any of the pads that are illuminated or by turning select
+- enable you to quickly access the Automation Editor for any automatable parameter by pressing any of the pads that are illuminated
 - enable you to clear all automations using the current combo of pressing down on Horizontal Encoder at the same time as pressing the Back button (note: for kit clip the behaviour will operate differently than usual: with affect entire enabled you will only clear all kit level automations. with affect entire disabled it will clear all kit row level automations).

 > **Note:** When automations are cleared, Parameters are reset to the current value in the Sound Editor.
 E.g. if an automation playing back and you deleted it mid playback, the parameter value would be set to the last played back value.
 Or if you just edited the automation by pressing on the grid, the last value would be the value corresponding to the last pad you pressed.

-- enable you to quickly turn interpolation on/off by pressing down on the select encoder
+- enable you to quickly turn interpolation on/off by using the shift + interpolation shortcut (the interpolation shortcut pad is the interpolation pad in the first column of the grid, second from the top).
+The interpolation shortcut pad will blink every few seconds to remind you that interpolation is on.
-- enable you to quickly access the Automation Default Settings sub-menu by using holding shift and pressing down on the select encoder
 - enable you to copy paste automations and the overview grid will show you the movement of pasted automations by illuminating the pads of the params that automation was copied to white
 - allow you to use the keyboard screen
 - allow you to mute/audition sounds using the sidebar

 The Automation Overview **will not allow you to:**

-- access the regular settings menu
-- access the sound editor
 - access the sample browser
 - use regular grid shortcuts (except for shift + param)
 - view/change the clip length / row length settings (go into the automation editor or back to the regular instrument clip view if you want to view/edit those settings)